Hacker News

 A user suggested the Levine article as a better alternative, so we'll use that for now.
 If anyone knows a better URL, we can change it again.

-8 hours ago by SkyMarshal
+4 years ago by SkyMarshal

 A little hopefully constructive feedback: